 CONCRETE, BRICK OR RUBBLE a limited amount may also be disposed of at the Public Works garage, but there is no curbside pick-up of this material.
 Residents must show the yard attendants proof of Township residency and job-site verification.

-WATER BASED LATEX PAINT-ONLYWater based latex paint only (cleans up with soap & water) can be disposed of in your trash once it has dried out.
+Water based latex paint only (cleans up with soap & water) can be disposed of in your regular trash once it has dried out.
 DO NOT RECYCLE.
-To achieve this, put a strong plastic bag in a cardboard box, then place kitty litter or sand into the plastic bag.
+To achieve the drying out technique: put a strong plastic bag in a cardboard box, then place kitty litter or sand into the plastic bag.
 Pour the water based paint into the plastic bag.
 If needed, add more kitty litter or sand.
-When the paint is dry, tie the plastic bag and discard into the trash.
+When the paint is dried out, tie the plastic bag and discard into the trash.
 When the inside of the empty paint can has hardened, you may now dispose of it in the regular trash with the lid off.

 Trash Collection will continue on the present schedule.
 Residents are urged to follow the same collection guidelines as before.
-If you have any questions, call Waste Management at 800-633-9096.
+If you have any questions, call Waste Management at 800-633-9096 - Account #49856022.

 Tires, only two (2) tires per household with the metal rims removed, will be collected on your weekly trash day.